Women in the United States House of Representatives: Firsts

 Tammy Duckworth, an Iraq War combat veteran, entered the House of Representatives in 2013 as the first woman with a disability in either chamber of Congress.

 Tulsi Gabbard entered the House of Representatives in 2013 as the first Hindu person in either chamber of Congress.
 Kyrsten Sinema also entered the House that same year as the first openly bisexual person in either chamber of Congress.

 In the 2018 House elections, there was a wave of firsts elected to the House of Representatives for the 116th Congress.
 A record-breaking 103 women were elected or reelected to the House, causing many to call it the "Year of the Woman" in a reference to the first such year, the 1992 Senate elections.
 Sharice Davids and Deb Haaland became the first Native American women ever elected to either house of Congress.
 Ilhan Omar and Rashida Tlaib became the first Muslim women elected to either chamber, with Tlaib the first Palestinian-American woman elected to Congress and Omar the first Somali-American of either sex to be elected.
 Angie Craig became the first lesbian mother to be elected.
-Additionally, Alexandria Ocasio-Cortez and Donna Shalala became, respectively, the youngest and the oldest woman ever elected to Congress.
+Additionally, Alexandria Ocasio-Cortez and Donna Shalala became, respectively, the youngest woman ever elected to Congress and the oldest woman to be elected to Congress for the first time.

 Also in 2018, Jacky Rosen became the first sitting female House one-termer to be elected to the Senate.

-In 2020, Republican Stephanie Bice was elected to become the first Iranian-American and first woman of Iranian parentage in Congress, and her fellow Republican, Yvette Herrell, was also elected as the first Native American woman from the party in Congress.
+In 2020, Republican Stephanie Bice was elected to become the first Persian American, Pakistani American, and first woman of Persian parentage and Pakistani ancestry in Congress, and her fellow Republican, Yvette Herrell, was also elected as the first Native American woman from the party in Congress.
 Additionally, Republicans Michelle Steel and Young Kim, and Democrat Marilyn Strickland were the first Korean-American women elected.
 Strickland is also the first Afro-Asian woman elected to the House of Representatives.

 Mary Peltola entered the House of Representatives on September 13, 2022, after winning a special election on August 16, as the first Alaska Native person in either chamber of Congress.

+In 2024, Sarah McBride was elected to the House, becoming the first transgender person ever elected to either chamber of Congress.
+Her membership in the House was not well received by some of her Republican colleagues, as they referred to her as "the gentleman from Delaware" or as "Mr. McBride".
+Even prior to the commencement of her service, Republican Speaker of the House, Mike Johnson, issued a ruling limiting the use of women's restrooms in the House to biological females, which had the effect of barring McBride from using the women's restrooms in the House.